antihorsey/ctf-writeups/plaid-2018/RePlaidPartyPlanning/README.md

 0 is used to represent not-connected edges!
 So scipy would give us longer paths that avoided the free 0 distance edges.

-Solving this problem took a surprisingly long and frustratingly long time.
+Solving this problem took a surprisingly frustratingly long time.
 I tried reading through the numpy MaskedArray documentation but it was getting late and I was having a hard time following it.
-I tried to convert to using some of the scipy sparse matrices like [csr_matrix](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.csr_matrix.html#scipy.sparse.csr_matrix) or [dok_matrix](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.dok_matrix.html#scipy.sparse.dok_matrix)
+I tried to switch to using some of the scipy sparse matrices like [csr_matrix](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.csr_matrix.html#scipy.sparse.csr_matrix) or [dok_matrix](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.dok_matrix.html#scipy.sparse.dok_matrix)